From saving for a deposit, to finding a home, making an offer and securing the deal, here’s a guide to help you through the process.

 You can choose the type of survey you’d like, depending on how much detail you need:

-If the survey identifies any significant work you’ll need to carry out, you may be able to revisit your offer with the seller.
-For example, if a house has some damp you may be able to factor the cost of the work into the purchase price.
+If the survey identifies any significant work that needs doing, you may be able to revisit your offer with the seller.
+For example, if a house has some dampness, you may be able to factor the cost of the work into the purchase price.

 The exchange of contracts is when solicitors or licensed conveyancers swap signed contracts on behalf of you and the seller.
 It’s also when they’ll ask you to transfer your deposit over to them.

 When you exchange contracts – you’re legally bound to buy the property.
-In Scotland, this is known as ‘conclusion of missives’.
-You will need buildings insurance in place at this point.
+In Scotland, this is known as the ‘conclusion of missives’.
+You'll need buildings insurance in place at this point.

-Exchanging contracts is a big milestone, when you can do a celebratory dance.
+Exchanging contracts is a big milestone, when you can do a celebratory dance – if you like.

-The completion date is usually 2 weeks after exchange, but it can be as little as 1 day after or even take place on the same day.
-This is when you can pick up the keys to your new home and give yourself a pat on the back.
+The completion date is usually 2 weeks after the exchange, but it can be as little as 1 day after or even take place on the same day.
+This is when you can pick up the keys to your new home and start enjoying it.

 Explore: Your moving day checklist